 Remembrance Day continued on May 30 until Congress passed the Uniform Monday Holiday Act in 1968.
 This year, it is celebrated on the last Monday in May, and it is the first day of remembrance in the United States since the Civil War.

 It is a day of remembrance for the men and women who died while serving in the U.S. Armed Forces.
-National Day of Mourning is also the day on which the deceased family members are commemorated, and it is marked by a solemn commemoration in their honor.
+National Day of Mourning is also the day on which the deceased family members are commemorated, and a solemn commemoration in their honor marks it.
 The U.S. military has been a source of pride and inspiration to many Americans, as well as an inspiration to our nation’s leaders.